 Educational standards describe what students should know and be able to do in each subject in each grade.
 In California, the State Board of Education decides on the standards for all students, from kindergarten through high school.
 The California Department of Education helps schools make sure that all students are meeting the standards.

-iLEAD Antelope Valley uses Common Core State Standards in accordance with State Board of Education requirements.
-We also strive to create students who are critical thinkers preparing themselves to be 21st Century Learners.
+iLEAD Hybrid Antelope Valley uses Common Core State Standards in accordance with State Board of Education requirements.
+We also strive to inspire students to be critical thinkers preparing themselves to be 21st-century learners.